 In this town, the Letters to Santa get answered with a personal reply.
 Drop yours in the red mailbox by the Edmonds Historical Museum.
 While you’re there, check out the museum and its model train display.

 Model Railroads and More

 We’re just getting started.
-The kids will want to stick around to see the Christmas Ships, watch the Olympic Ballet Theater perform the Nutcracker at the Edmonds Center for the Arts, and take in a free holiday-themed movie at the historic Edmonds Theater.
-Classic Holiday Cartoons begin playing at 4 p.m., Friday, Dec.
-8, followed by Elf at 6 p.m.
+The kids will want to stick around to see the Christmas Ships, watch the Olympic Ballet Theater perform The Nutcracker at the Edmonds Center for the Arts, or take in a free holiday-themed movie at the historic Edmonds Theater.
+After holiday-themed cartoons each session, Polar Express plays Dec.
+7, and A Christmas Story is showing on Dec.
+14.

 You may find the perfect gift for them at Teri’s Toybox or Edmonds Bookshop.
 The Wishing Stone is a magical place for kids, featuring a cave wall inside with fossils, minerals, shells, stones, spheres, jewelry and all kinds of natural wonders.
 One more stop at Glazed and Amazed will give the kids some hands-on time to paint their own pottery.

 Check out our holiday calendar so you don’t miss a thing at edmondsholidays.com.

 You and your family can Create Your Tradition in Edmonds.